pnp/blog/content/post/upload-documents-to-sp-using-graph-and-msal/index.md

       filereader.readAsArrayBuffer(fileToUplode);
     };
 ```
-***

 ## Making a request to graph

-Now that the authenitcation is handled we can go ahead an make a request to Microsoft Graph.
+Now that the authentication is handled we can go ahead an make a request to Microsoft Graph.
 First we need to build the url to use with the request.
 Then we need to handle the file so it can be sent with the request, and lastly we need to send the request to graph.

 ### Building the graph url to use

 I decided to write a section on how to build your graph-url since I thought it was difficult to figure out exactly what it should contain.

 This is how the url should look: